ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/30_prerequisites.rst

          .. admonition:: Versions

             | MSYS2 provides rolling release versions, so some packages might be too "up-to-date".
-            | Tested packages - at time of writing - have been listed above as comment.
+            | Tested packages - ate time of writing - have been listed above as comment.
             | If in doubt, download the package in the right version from the `MSYS2 package repository <http://repo.msys2.org/mingw/x86_64/>`_.
             | Install with ``pacman -U <package-filename>``